Unique Features of this Partnership

 - Peterborough Examiner, Mar 13, 2018: “First Nations, municipalities in Peterborough area look forward to forging partnerships following recent workshop”

 "Hiawatha First Nation believes working together as part of the CEDI project is important for the future as it allows us to build new relationships, be more informed about our neighbouring communities and fosters a greater sense of understanding and respect.
 Through strong lines of communication, collaboration and the potential to build new partnerships we are able to share resources, consider various investment strategies and build an environmentally responsible, sustainable economic platform for generations to come.
-We are pleased and proud to be participating in the CEDI project with Curve Lake First Nation, local municipalities, the County of Peterborough and the Peterborough & Kawarthas Economic Development, with the common goal of bringing new opportunities, business and employment to our region for the mutual benefit of everyone involved."
+We are pleased and proud to be participating in the CEDI project with the common goal of bringing new opportunities, business and employment to our region for the mutual benefit of everyone involved.”"

 — Chief Laurie Carr, Hiawatha First Nation

-This partnership is currently in Stage B: Vision of the Stronger Together process, beginning to identify and prioritize their areas of collaboration.
-Their areas of interest for the coming year include:
+This partnership is currently in Stage D: Act of the Stronger Together process, working to develop and implement their various initiatives.
+Their areas of interest for the coming year, include: